OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 //  * writing to an lcd screen
 //    * using the i2c protocol

+In this experiment, we will be building on the previous experiment by writing to an LCD screen using the I2C protocol.

 ## LCD Screen
 // should be in its own markdown file